-Theme Class number of times Description Introduction to 1 Introduction to coastal engineering with focusing on beach deformation Coastal Engineering 1 introduction to coastal engineering with locusing on beach deformation Small Amplitude 2 Characteristics of small amplitude wave theory and its application are explained. wave theory 2 Characteristics of small amplitude wave theory and its application are explained.
-Wave Statistics / 2 Developing process of wind wave and expression method of irregular waves are Wave Transformation 2 explained.
+Theme Class number of times Description Introduction to 1 Tread of a control of the Control of Coastal Engineering 1 Introduction to coastal engineering with focusing on beach deformation Small Amplitude wave theory 2 Characteristics of small amplitude wave theory and its application are explained.
+Wave Statistics / - Developing process of wind wave and expression method of irregular waves are Wave Transformation 2 explained.
 Mechanics of wave transformation is outlined.
 Wave Force on 1 Several experimental formulae of wave force acting on coastal structures are Coastal Structures 1 introduced.
 Problems for stability of rubble mound is mentioned.
-Design of Coastal 1 Exercise of design of coastal structures.
-Structures (Exercise) 1 Exercise of design of coastal structures.
-Introduction to Computational Design 1 State-of-the-art numerical wave flume and its applications are explained. of Coastal Structures Sediment Hydraulics 4 Sediment hydraulics (i.e., basic characteristics, calculation of river-bed, bed load 4 and suspended load, non-equilibrium sediment transport) is explained.
+Design of Coastal Structures (Exercise) 1 Exercise of design of coastal structures.
+Introduction to Computational Design 1 State-of-the-art numerical wave flume and its applications are explained. of Coastal Structures C. P. and H. And P. and 4 Sediment hydraulics (i.e., basic characteristics, calculation of river-bed, bed load Sediment Hydraulics and suspended load, non-equilibrium sediment transport) is explained.
 Nearshore Current / Near-shore current due to wave deformation and resultant coastal sediment Coastal Sediment 1 Transport transport are outlined.
 Tsunami and Storm Surge: Evacuation 1 Characteristics of tsunami and storm surge are explained.
 Additionally, evacuation Planning under 1 process and evacuation planning are introduced.
-Coastal Disasters Achievement 1 Comprehension check of course contents confirmation 1 Comprehension check of course contents.
+Coastal Disasters Achievement 1 Constitution 1 of the second of confirmation 1 Comprehension check of course contents.

-[Textbook] Handout is used in the lectures as needed.
+【Textbook】 Handout is used in the lectures as needed.

-[Textbook(supplemental)] Supplemental textbook is announced in the first lecture.
+【Textbook(supplemental)】Supplemental textbook is announced in the first lecture.